stesima/fo-pe-thesis/README.md

 The empirical analysis relies on a multi-step dataset construction process combining deal-level, firm-level, and investor-level information:

 - **Original Transaction Dataset**
   The starting point was the *“Family Transaction Merged”* file (1,188 observations, 2013–2022).
-It includes detailed information on each M&A deal, such as completion date, target ownership, acquirer and seller names, deal value, and post-deal equity share.
+It includes information on each M&A deal, such as completion date, target ownership, acquirer and seller names, deal value, and post-deal equity share.

 - **Target Dataset**
   For each target firm, financial and structural variables were collected from *Orbis* for the years *t–1*, *t*, and *t+1* (where *t* = deal year).